 BECS Direct Entry System

 The BECS framework has powered Australian payments since the 1980s.
-It reliably handles more than $15 trillion in account-to-account [A2A] payments a year.
-It is scheduled for retirement in 2030.
+It reliably handles more than $15 trillion in account-to-account [A2A] payments a year, and is scheduled to retire in 2030.

 BECS stands for Bulk Electronic Clearing System.
 Also known as Direct Entry, it reliably handles high-volume, A2A batch payments — the majority of Australian consumer payments based on value.
-But it was created for a different time and, over the course of decades, its capabilities have inevitably fallen short of the demands of today's always-on, fast-moving digital economy.
+Over the course of decades, its capabilities have inevitably fallen short of the demands of today's always-on, fast-moving digital economy.

 BECS Direct Entry payments include familiar bank-account-to-bank-account funds transfers like direct debit, direct credit and ad-hoc 'pay anyone' bank transfers.